Vantiq/vantiq-sdk-node/docs/api.md

         .then(() => {
             console.log("Subscription succeeded.");
         });
+See [Vantiq.acknowledge](#vantiq-acknowledge) section for how to make a persistent subscription to a reliable resource
 ## <a id="vantiq-unsubscribeAll"></a> Vantiq.unsubscribeAll

 The `unsubscribeAll` method removes all active subscriptions to the Vantiq server by